sinajahan/sinajahan.github.com/_posts/2013-03-02-jquery-toronto-conference.md

 He is still the coolest kid in the UI devs.
 He talked about new chrome features.
 I think a picture or a gif of him was included in half of the other presentations.
-Showed some hacks on Chrome dev tools and gave us Google T-Shirts.
+Showed some hacks on Chrome dev tools and gave us Google T-Shirts!
 He made an apology about his post last year that raised a lot of effort that went to waste.

 ### Dave Methvin on Jquery Foundation